Quadratic Privacy-Signaling Games and the MMSE Information Bottleneck Problem for Gaussian Sources: Introduction and System Model

 The tradeoff between utility and privacy appears also in various other contexts \cite{DifPrivacy2008,AlgoDifPrivacy2014, Yamamoto1983,EstEffUndPriConstr2019,WangIT2019,PadakandlaIT2020,DiazIT2020,UtilityvsPrivacy2013,UtilityvsPrivacy2018,SreekumarISIT2020,Calmon2012,LuAutomatica2020,Calmon2015,IBtoPrivacyFunnel2014,DiffPrivateFilteringTAC2014,HanTAC2017,PrivacyConsensusTAC2017,Nekouei2019,WangTCNS2017}.
 One line of related work is the differential privacy literature where the main problem of interest is to protect private information on publicly available databases \cite{DifPrivacy2008,AlgoDifPrivacy2014}.
-The notion of differential privacy ensures that private information provided by an individual to a database is not compromised by a third party, e.g., data analyst, who retrieves information from this database.
+The notion of differential privacy ensures that private information provided by an individual to a database is not compromised by a third party, e.g., a data analyst, who retrieves information from this database.
 In this context, an interesting result from \cite{DiffPrivateFilteringTAC2014} is the application of the Laplacian or Gaussian perturbations to guarantee differential privacy.
 For a comprehensive treatment of differential privacy on such problems as filtering and estimation, please see \cite{jeromeBook}.
-Another line of work is the privacy funnel problem \cite{Calmon2015} where it is desired to convey as much information as possible related to an observed random variable while trying to leak as low information as possible related to an unobserved private parameter.
-It should be noted that in the privacy funnel problem, only the nonprivate parameter is observed at the sender whereas in our framework, we assume that both the nonprivate and private parameters are observed at the sender.
-Another related work is \cite{EstEffUndPriConstr2019} where the tradeoff between utility and privacy is investigated through formulating constrained optimization problems that consider settings with a discrete parameter and a continuous parameter.
-The continuous parameter case focuses on Gaussian perturbations applied to the nonprivate parameter to protect private information.
+Another line of work is the privacy funnel problem \cite{Calmon2015} where it is desired to convey as much information as possible related to an observed random variable while trying to leak as low information as possible related to an unobserved private random variable.
+It should be noted that in the privacy funnel problem, only the nonprivate random variable is observed at the sender whereas in our framework, we assume that both the nonprivate and private random variables are observed at the sender.
+Another related work is \cite{EstEffUndPriConstr2019} where the tradeoff between utility and privacy is investigated through formulating constrained optimization problems that consider settings with a discrete random variable and a continuous random variable.
+The continuous random variable case focuses on Gaussian perturbations applied to the nonprivate random variable to protect private information.